RockTomate/docs/docs/info/updates.md

 ### Changes & Improvements

+#### Documentation
+- Macros Wiki on GitHub has been deprecated and is no longer being maintained.
+All content has been migrated to [Macro References](/references/macro-references) page.
+- Steps Wiki on GitHub has been deprecated and is no longer being maintained.
+All content has been migrated to [Step References](/references/step-references) page.

 #### General
 - [Editor] Miscellaneous performance and optimization improvements
 - [Editor] Disabling a Step now shows a warning message in Step Properties window.
 You can disable this behaviour in Preferences.